The Rundown

 - There have been reports of the food having a strong fish smell

-A limited ingredient diet is a fantastic idea for dogs who are prone to allergies or developing allergies to certain ingredients.
+A limited ingredient diet is recommended for dogs who are prone to allergies or developing allergies to certain ingredients.
+Natural Balance LID Dog Food contains great fatty acid sources from fish oil which makes it one of the best foods for your dog with excessive shedding.

-This has many functions, one of which is fighting inflammation in the skin.
 This dog food would be great for dogs who have dry, itchy skin and suffer from food allergies.

 click to see more